firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 If the problem persists run your cron job as the "www-data" user so the cache directory doesn't get mixed up: `sudo -u www-data php artisan [..]`.

+## I want to migrate to PostgreSQL?

+Check out [this GitHub discussion](https://github.com/orgs/firefly-iii/discussions/7698#discussioncomment-6546883) with a guide.